 Connect Spotify to Gear Fit2

 From there, you can listen to the music through Bluetooth headphones, skip songs, shuffle, repeat, save songs, search for workout music, access playlists by albums or artists and select recently played.
-Just make sure your phone's still around since Fit2 needs the connection.
+Just make sure your phone's still around because the Fit2 needs the connection.

 Transfer music to the Gear Fit2